aksnzhy/xlearn/doc/scikit_learn_api.rst

 Scikit-learn api Guide
 ^^^^^^^^^^^^^^^^^^^^^^^

+(Note that, the Scikit-Learn API will not be maintainned anymore.)

 xLearn can support scikit-learn-like api for users.
 Here is an example: ::

   import numpy as np